Eleanor Garatti: Olympics

 Garatti represented the United States at the 1928 and 1932 Summer Olympics in the 100-meter freestyle and the 4×100-meter freestyle relay.
 She won a silver and a bronze medal in the 100-meter freestyle, becoming the first woman to win two Olympic medals in the event.
 She was the only U.S. relay team member to compete at both 1928 and 1932 Olympics; on both occasions the U.S. relay team won the gold medal, breaking the world record in the process.
-In 1929, Garatti set one more world record, in the individual 100-meter freestyle, becoming the first woman to swim under 1:10.